fraserxu/electron-pdf/README.md

   Options
     --help                     Show this help
     --version                  Current version of package

     -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF

+    -b | --printBackground     Boolean - Whether to print CSS backgrounds.

-    --acceptLanguage           String - A valid value for the 'Accept-Language' http request header --browserConfig            String - A valid JSON String that will be parsed into the options passed to electron.BrowserWindow
+    --acceptLanguage           String - A valid value for the 'Accept-Language' http request header

+    --browserConfig            String - A valid JSON String that will be parsed into the options passed to electron.BrowserWindow

-    -c | --css                 String - The path to custom CSS (can be specified more than once) -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - default
+    -c | --css                 String - The path to custom CSS (can be specified more than once)

+    -d | --disableCache        Disable HTTP caching
+                                 false - default

+    -e | --waitForJSEvent      String - The name of the event to wait before PDF creation 'view-ready' - default

-    -s | --printSelectionOnly  Boolean - Whether to print selection only false - default
+    -l | --landscape           Boolean - true for landscape, false for portrait (don't pass a string on the CLI, just the `-l` flag) false - default

+    -m | --marginsType         Integer - Specify the type of margins to use 0 - default margins
+                                 1 - no margins (electron-pdf default setting) 2 - minimum margins

+    --noprint                  Boolean - Do not run printToPDF, useful if the page downloads a file that needs captured instead of a PDF.
+                                         The Electron `win.webContents.session.on('will-download')` event will be implemented and the file saved to the location provided in `--output`.
+                                         Currently only supports a single import url.
+                                         The page is responsible for initiating the download itself.

     -p | --pageSize            String - Can be A3, A4, A5, Legal, Letter, Tabloid or an Object containing height and width in microns
                                  "A4" - default

     -r | --requestHeaders      String - A valid JSON String that will be parsed into an Object where each key/value pair is: <headerName>: <headerValue>
                                  Example: '{"Authorization": "Bearer token", "X-Custom-Header": "Hello World"}'

-    -l | --landscape           Boolean - true for landscape, false for portrait (don't pass a string on the CLI, just the `-l` flag) false - default
+    -s | --printSelectionOnly  Boolean - Whether to print selection only false - default

-    -m | --marginsType          Integer - Specify the type of margins to use 0 - default margins
-                                 1 - no margins (electron-pdf default setting) 2 - minimum margins
-    -d | --disableCache        Disable HTTP caching
+    -t | --trustRemoteContent  Boolean - Whether to trust remote content loaded in the Electron webview.
+False by default.

     -w | --outputWait          Integer – Time to wait (in MS) between page load and PDF creation.
                                          If used in conjunction with -e this will override the default timeout of 10 seconds
-    -e | --waitForJSEvent      String - The name of the event to wait before PDF creation 'view-ready' - default
-    -t | --trustRemoteContent  Boolean - Whether to trust remote content loaded in the Electron webview.
-False by default.
 ```

 Find more information on [Electron Security here](https://github.com/electron/electron/blob/master/docs/tutorial/security.md).